Catalog variant data and product groupings

 }

-As seen above, the ec_item_group_id
+As seen in this code sample, the ec_item_group_id

 is shared by all the products belonging to the same group.